Generic Name: olaparib

 Generic Version Available: No

-Lynparza is a PARP inhibitor approved for first-line maintenance treatment of ovarian cancer in women with harmful BRCA mutations, maintenance treatment of recurrent ovarian cancer that is responding to chemotherapy, previously treated advanced ovarian cancer in patients with BRCA mutations, and previously treated HER2-negative metastatic breast cancer in people with BRCA mutations.
+Lynparza is a PARP inhibitor approved for the treatment of advanced ovarian cancer in previously treated people with harmful BRCA mutations, maintenance treatment of ovarian cancer in people responding to chemotherapy, previously treated HER2-negative metastatic breast cancer in people with BRCA mutations, maintenance treatment of pancreatic cancer in people with BRCA mutations and previously treated metastatic castration-resistant prostate cancer in people with BRCA or other faulty DNA repair mutations.

 Lynparza blocks poly ADP-ribose polymerase (PARP) proteins, which play a role in DNA damage repair.
 Inhibiting PARP leads to more DNA breaks in cancer cells, which halts cell division.
-People with harmful BRCA mutations do not make proteins that repair this kind of DNA damage, so BRCA-related cancers are especially susceptible to these drugs.
+People with harmful BRCA or other faulty DNA repair mutations do not make proteins that fix this kind of DNA damage, so their cancer is especially susceptible to these drugs.

 Lynparza is taken as a tablet or capsule twice daily with or without food.

 Common side effects include nausea and vomiting, fatigue, diarrhea, muscle and joint pain, headache, unusual taste sensations, decreased appetite, mouth sores and constipation.
 Lynparza can cause depletion of red blood cells (anemia), white blood cells (neutropenia) and platelets (thrombocytopenia), which can lead to infections and easy bleeding.
-Potentially serious side effects include lung inflammation and increased risk of leukemia or myelodysplastic syndrome.
-Lynparza should not be used during pregnancy
+Potentially serious side effects include lung inflammation, blood clots and increased risk of leukemia or myelodysplastic syndrome.
+Lynparza can cause fetal harm if used during pregnancy.

 For More Info: https://www.lynparza.com/